What is A Debenture?

 When you have accepted a debenture charged on your company, you must ensure the charge has been registered at companies’ houses.
 The law requires that registration then takes place within 21 days from when created.
 If you fail to do this, then void.

 Therefore, if your business then enters into liquidation, then the duly appointed Liquidator may ignore the charge and deal with the entity as “Unsecured”.

 A charge void means money secured by the charge, now then becomes repayable by the company immediately.

 When a fixed charge has been applied over land, it must be registered at the HM Land Registry.

 Details of all charges requiring noting in the companies register maintained at the registered office.

 Investing in debentures shows growth in the UK.
 However, you should be aware then of the associated risks involved.
 Debentures offer, therefore, more security than investing in shares.

 Debentures compared to shares offer guaranteed payments; additionally, they offer higher interest until matured.
-So, by comparison, a debenture then makes you money by interest compared to shares which make money on share value increase.
+So, comparatively, a debenture then makes you money by interest compared to shares, which make money on share value increase.